Ford small block engine: 351W

 The 351W (Windsor) made its debut in 1969; it is often confused with the Ford 351 Cleveland, a different engine of nearly identical displacement that also began production in 1969.
 The 5766 cc Windsor featured a 32.5 mm taller deck height than the 289/302, allowing a stroke of 3.5 in.
 It was initially rated (SAE gross) at 250 hp with a two-barrel carburetor (referred to as "2V" in engine designations) or 290 hp with a four-barrel (designated "4V").
 Emissions compliance led to a compression drop in 1971.
 When Ford switched to net power ratings in 1972 power ratings had fallen to 153 HP from 161 hp.

 The 289, 302, and 351W all share the same bellhousing, motor mounts, and other small parts.
 The distributor is slightly different, to accommodate a larger oil pump shaft and larger oil pump.
 Some years had threaded dipstick tubes.
 The 351W had larger main bearing caps, thicker and longer connecting rods.
 The firing order was changed to 1-3-7-2-6-5-4-8 from the usual 1-5-4-2-6-3-7-8 to move the "noise" of the consecutively-firing adjacent front cylinders to the sturdier rear part of the engine block while reducing excessive main bearing load.
 The changes added some 25 lb to the engine's dry weight.

 The head castings and valve head sizes from 1969 to 1976 were different, notably in passages for air injection and spark plug diameters (1969–1974 18 mm, 1975 and up 14 mm).
 From 1977 onward, the 351W shared the same head casting as the 302, differing only in bolt hole diameters (7/16 inch for the 302, 1/2 inch for the 351W).
 Early blocks (casting ID C9OE-6015-B) had enough metal on bearing saddles 2, 3, and 4 for four-bolt mains, and as with all small-block Fords, were superior in strength to most late-model, lightweight castings.
 Generally, the 1969 to 1974 blocks are considered to be stronger than the later blocks, making these early units some of the most desirable in the small block or 335-series.
 During the 1980s, a four-barrel version (intake manifold casting ID E6TE-9425-B) was reintroduced for use in light trucks and vans.
-In 1988, fuel injection replaced the four-barrel carburetor.
+In 1988, fuel injection replaced the four-barrel carburetor in truck applications, while Panther platform cars retained the variable venturi carburetor through 1991 when the small block was replaced by the 4.6L Modular in that application.
 Roller camshaft/lifters were introduced in 1994.